Frequently Asked Questions

 - Provide lead principal contact information

-- Provide full information and contact for the entity to which the grant will be awarded.
-That entity may be a school, district, school foundation, district education foundation or other nonprofit entity.
-The applicant must inform the entity that it is applying for a grant and check if the entity has any requirements for accepting a grant.
+- Provide full information and contact for the organization to which the grant will be awarded.
+That organization may be a school, district, school foundation, district education foundation or other nonprofit entity.
+The applicant must inform the organization that it is applying for a grant and check if the organization has any requirements or fees for accepting a grant.

 - Upload a scanned document of letter(s) of support from the principal at each participating school